Lumad: Lumad killings

 In December 2019, the Philippines under Duterte became the deadliest for farmers and Indigenous peoples.

 Lumad schools

 Many Lumad youths live in indigent, hard-to-reach communities.
 In the 1980s, the Tribal Filipino Program of Surigao del Sur (TRIFPSS) began a functional literacy program for Indigenous children in these communities.
 TRIFPSS established 10 schools in 10 Indigenous people's communities in three municipalities of Surigao del Sur in 1997.
 The Alternative Learning Center for Agriculture Livelihood Development (Alcadev), formed in 2004 with support from TRIFPSS, established community schools for Lumad communities using lessons tailored to suit Indigenous culture and tradition.

 The Department of Education (DepEd) recognized community schools and the Alcadev system through the Indigenous framework of education now observed by alternative tribal schools nationwide.
 The policy framework was signed in 2012 by then-Secretary Armin Luistro.
+The Department of Education also accredited and authorized Salugpongan Schools to run 54 community schools in the Davao region.

+SOS Network convenor and former Representative Eufemia Cullamat stated that the schools enable IP youths to teach Indigenous traditions needed to defend ancestral lands and preserve Indigenous culture.

+Bakwit schools

+Lumad schools faced closure after the schools were alleged to be radicalizing youth into joining the communist insurgent New People's Army, according to National Security Adviser and National Task Force to End Local Communist Armed Conflict vice chair Hermogenes Esperon Jr.

+Since President Rodrigo Duterte declared martial law in Mindanao in 2017, 200 Lumad schools had been closed as of 2024, displacing an estimated 10,000 students, according to the Save Our Schools (SOS) network, which campaigns for Lumad students' right to education.
+Students whose schools were shut down moved to Lumad "bakwit schools" for refugees, organized by parents, teachers, and community elders.
+"Bakwit" is the local term for "evacuate".
+The students are from different Lumad communities, such as Mandaya, Manobo, Blaan, and Matigsalo; the teachers come from Bukidnon, Davao del Norte, Davao de Oro, Cotabato, and Sultan Kudarat.
+The students have taken part in protest rallies and caravans to express their plight to the general public.

+In July 2019, Senator Leila de Lima filed a resolution calling for a Senate probe on the closure of Lumad schools.
+In December 2024, ACT Teachers Party-list Representative France Castro and the rest of the Makabayan bloc filed a resolution in the House of Representatives to investigate the closure of Lumad schools and look into reports of human rights violations.